 This type of Survey is specialized primarily for insurance companies, and Nautical Services Inc. has handled thousands of daily claims for various companies over the years.
 In many instances, an insurance company will hire a Marine Surveyor to inspect damaged vessels as a result of whatever happened to get the insurer involved.
 This survey/inspection is to assess the extent of damage, determine the cause of loss, recommend additional repairs if necessary, collect estimates, sometimes prepare an estimate in addition to the repair vendor's, and if requested and necessary arrange salvage of the vessel.
 It is then up to the insurance company adjuster to determine if it is a covered loss or not.
 (Surveyors do not make coverage determinations) Also, and if necessary, Nautical services Inc. has the experience and training to provide failure analysis determinations on vessels, engines and components.

-Nautical Services, Inc has also been active in catastrophe claim work as late as Hurricane Ike and Gustav in 2008, the Missouri ice and snow load damages in 2007, Hurricane Katrina in 2005, which included Mississippi, Louisiana and Alabama, and miscellaneous smaller storms and anomalies throughout the country.
+Nautical Services, Inc has also been active in catastrophe claim work as late as Hurricane Michael 2018, Hurricane Ike and Gustav in 2008, the Missouri ice and snow load damages in 2007, Hurricane Katrina in 2005, which included Mississippi, Louisiana and Alabama, and miscellaneous smaller storms and anomalies throughout the country.

 Our engine surveys are performed by qualified marine engine technician.
 We specialize in small and large outboard motor applications.
 Diesel engine mechanical surveys are provided by local diesel engine technicians, and we can help arrange that service for you.

 This specialized type of survey is a result of (typically) rapid sacrificial anode or zinc loss on the vessel.
-The corrosion survey utilizes a millivolt reading via a silver/silver chloride half cell to determine the hull potential and suspect accelerated deterioration of underwater sacrificial anodes.
+The corrosion survey utilizes a millivolt reading via a silver/silver chloride half-cell to determine the hull potential and suspect accelerated deterioration of underwater sacrificial anodes.